 In order to meet requirements, you must complete the PERMIT TO OPERATE application and keep it on file at your establishment.
 This must be completed and returned to us with your payment at least 30 days prior to your expected opening date.

 Our Food Course is helpful for everyone working in food service.
 We recommend having all new staff members review the course as part of their orientation.
 Complete the FOOD COURSE APPLICATION FORM to obtain a RED CARD showing that you have completed the course and quiz.

 It is REQUIRED that one person onsite holds a valid RED CARD issued from us when food is being prepared and served.

-Food course APPLICATION can be found here.
+Food Safety Course APPLICATION can be found here.

-Food course QUIZ can be found here.
+Food Safety Course QUIZ can be found here.

 For special events and celebrations that last no more than 14 consecutive days, a TEMPORARY FOOD PERMIT APPLICATION must be completed at least 10 days before the event.

 For the public’s safety, it is important to ensure that food is stored, prepared and served in a manner to prevent potential spread of bacteria.